Almarch/broodmind/README.md

 ### Provide the game files

-The game has been made freely available by Blizzard, however they updated the version and BWAPI requires v1.16.1.
 The build script tries to download the game from `http://files.theabyss.ru/sc/starcraft.zip`, a host that no longer resolves.
-The appropriate version may be found on [archive.org](https://archive.org/details/sc-classic-installer_202311).

-Files must sit at the archive root:
+From the [archive.org](https://archive.org/details/sc-classic-installer_202311) portable game version, the file should be formatted in the expected form, zipped and positionned in the appropriate folder:

 ```bash
 cd /path/to/game/files/starcraft
 zip -r /path/to/repo/sc-docker/scbw/local_docker/starcraft.zip .
 ```

-The `starcraft.zip` archive contains the following arborescence:
+The `starcraft.zip` archive contains the exact following arborescence:
 ```
 .
 ├── Ashworld.pal